 This is why we are undertaking this work.
 We want to raise awareness, and on the individual level give people voices if they have felt silenced.
 On the organizational level, we hope to be able to create enough visibility around the issue that we can one day start to make change to it.

-Copyright © 2025 Corporate PTSD - All Rights Reserved.
+Copyright © 2025 Project Corporate Trauma - All Rights Reserved.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.